Using AI tools like ChatGPT to control IoT lights

 OpenAI’s quota allows for $18 of free usage to generate “tokens” in a ChatGPT response, where a token is analogous to a single outputted word.
 For example, writing a 1,000-word essay would use up approximately 1,000 tokens.
 One thousand tokens costs about 4/100ths of a single USD penny ($0.0004), or about 25,000 tokens per penny.
 OpenAI’s $18 of free usage equates to approximately 45 million tokens.
 There are, of course, settings and options that will affect the exact token count of any request, but it’s still a very generous quota.

-OpenAI provides extensive help and documentation for using their API, and Saswat quickly got a single POST request into a collection for this portion of the project (Postman also has an OpenAI collection, if you’d like to get started quickly).
+OpenAI provides extensive help and documentation for using their API, and Saswat quickly got a single POST request into a collection for this portion of the project (Postman also has an OpenAI API workspace, if you’d like to get started quickly).
 Saswat built the collection request in such a way that an input variable called prompt would hold a question that would be sent to OpenAI.
 OpenAI’s API would take a few moments to generate an answer, and we could also provide a maximum number of tokens to “spend” on the response.
 In this case, we set the output to be 120 words, after determining that ChatGPT would break the response into several sentences.

 Our ChatGPT request, including the maximum token spend